Clydach Gorge: Merthyr Tredegar and Abergavenny Railway

-The railway was constructed in 1862 as a single line, following in part, the line of an earlier tramroad.
+The railway was constructed in 1862 as a single line, following in part, the line of the earlier Govilon tramroad.
 Four years later it became a part of the London and North Western Railway network and in 1877 the line was doubled along its entire length.
 The routing of the line through the gorge was a considerable engineering challenge requiring the digging of several tunnels and the construction of an impressive curving viaduct across the ravine of the Nant Dyar.
-The line continued in operation until the 1950s when British Rail decided to close it as being uneconomical to run.
+The line continued in operation until the 1950s when British Railways decided to close it as being uneconomical to run.
 The last trains ran along it in June 1958.
 The larger part of the track-bed has now been converted to a cycleway, forming part of route 46 of the National Cycle Network.

 Roads

 Merthyr Tydfil to Govilon Turnpike

 The Merthyr Tydfil to Govilon Turnpike was authorised by Act of Parliament and laid through the valley in 1812–13.
-This formed the main road through the gorge until the modern road was built.
+This formed the main road through the gorge until the construction of a road on a new alignment in the 1960s.